GenericMappingTools/gmt/doc/rst/source/grdcut.rst

     gmt grdcut grav_148_162_8_32.nc -Ggrav_150_160_10_30.nc -R150/160/10/30 -V

-To return the subregion of a grid such that any boundary strips where all values are entirely above 0, try
+To return the subregion of a grid such that any boundary strips where all values are entirely above 0 are excluded, try

    ::